 - “Am I feeling anxious, sad, overwhelmed?”

 It’s easy to forget about your own physical and mental wellbeing when you’re taking care of another person, so it’s important to always check in with yourself and make sure your own basic needs are being met.
+If you find you could use some mental health support, there are so many resources for help.

 Check out the resources for seniors during COVID-19 for more help that may be available to you and your elderly loved one.
 Remember to also make sure your home is updated if your loved one is living with you in your home.
 And keeping important self-care in mind, you can always ask for help if you need to make any necessary modifications to maximize care and safety.